Increased air raids bring death and ruin to Damascus suburbs

 The footage is graphic.
 A man sobs as he pulls the severed torso of a woman from under the rubble of a house.
 A father runs with a child wounded in the head by shrapnel.
 An old woman cries in front of destroyed homes.

-In the Zamalka neighborhood in the east of Damascus, footage showed dozens of people searching through the rubble of a building at night with the help of a bulldozer and floodlights.
+In the Zamalka neighbourhood in the east of Damascus, footage showed dozens of people searching through the rubble of a building at night with the help of a bulldozer and floodlights.

 REFUGEES